HR-Team-Chevre/hr-rpp29-fec-chevre/README.md

 # Atelier

 ## OVERVIEW
-Atelier is an e-commerce website built at the request of a hypothetical client at Hack Reactor.
+Atelier is an e-commerce website built at the request of a hypothetical client at Hack Reactor, built using JavaScript, React, Sass, Node, Express, webpack and Babel.

 ## DESCRIPTION
 Our app is a single page application built with React.
 It includes: